shfitz/DM1143-Ideation-and-Prototyping-FA17/week-10-detail.md

 </td>
 <td>
 <!-- Due Mon next week --><ul>
-<ul><li>Write out your framing story.
+<ul><li>Write out your framing story and post it on your blog.
 Expain what has happened between now and your future.
 This should be a reasonably detailed explaination, roughly a page in length.
-What does your imagined future look, sound, and feel like?</li><li>Begin to think of what message your object will contain, or be about.
+What does your imagined future look, sound, and feel like?</li><li>Think of what message your object will contain, or be about.
 Write this out.
 Think about how it related ot your imagined future.
-What are you tryig to tell us?
+What are you trying to tell us?
 What themes are embedded in the story you are tryig to draw out?</li>
 <li>Write your weekly input or output post.</li>
 </ul>
 </td>